Senebkay: Tomb

-Senebkay's tomb (CS9) was discovered in 2014 by Josef W. Wegner of the University of Pennsylvania and a team of Egyptian archaeologists in the southern part of Abydos, Egypt.
 The four-chamber tomb has a decorated limestone burial chamber.
 Most blocks of the chamber were reused from older structures, such as the stela of Idudju-iker.
 On the east, short wall there is a painted depiction of the two Wadjet-eyes.
 Left and right are standing the goddess Neith and Nut.
 Over the scene is depicted a winged sun disc.
 On the North wall is depicted a standing goddess; her name is destroyed.
 There are short text lines mentioning the deities Duamutef and Qebehsenuf.
 In the center of the wall appears the cartouche with the king's name Senebkay.
 The South wall is much destroyed.
 There are visible the remains of two female deities.
 Texts mention the deities Amset and Hapi.
-The head of the king was once decorated with a mummy mask.
 The texts record the pharaoh's titulary and call him the "king of Upper and Lower Egypt, Woseribre, the son of Re, Senebkay".
 Senebkay's name was found inscribed inside a royal cartouche.

+Senebkay's tomb did not house many funerary goods and may have been robbed in ancient times.
 Some of the burial equipment, such as the wooden canopic box, were taken from older tombs.
 The remains of the canopic box were originally part of a coffin that was inscribed for a king Sobekhotep, likely from the nearby tomb S10, now believed to belong to Sobekhotep IV.

 Death

 The skeleton of Senebkay shows he was around 5 ft 10 in tall and that he died at the age of 35 to 40 from multiple wounds, most likely sustained in battle.
 There are eighteen (impact) wounds on his bones of lower back, feet and ankles.
 The cutting angles suggest he was hit from below, perhaps while he was on a chariot or on horseback.
 He was killed by several blows to the skull; the curvature of the wounds on the skull indicate the use of battle axes contemporary to the Second Intermediate Period.

-Senebkay's tomb did not house many funerary goods and may have been robbed in ancient times.
+The head of the king was once decorated with a mummy mask.

+Attestation

+His primary attestation is his tomb (CS9) at Abydos.
+His tomb was made by reusing material from the nearby cemetery.